samsquire/autoscaler/docs/index.rst

 - Create a machine template file which is is a description of the AMI and machine size to use for scaling up.
 - Place your AWS credentials
 - Place the SSH command to log into HAProxy
+- Place the comma separated list of HAProxy servers

 Installation
 ===========